Energy-Efficient Ethernet: Green Ethernet

 Green Ethernet technology was a superset of the 802.3az standard.
 In addition to the link load power savings of Energy-Efficient Ethernet, Green Ethernet works in one of two ways.
 First, it detects link status, allowing each port on the switch to power down into a standby mode when a connected device, such as a computer, is not active.
 Second, it detects cable length and adjusts the power used for transmission accordingly.
 Standard switches provide enough power to send a signal up to 100 m.
 However, this is often unnecessary in the SOHO environment, where 5 to 10 m of cabling are typical between rooms.
 Moreover, small data centers can also benefit from this approach since the majority of cabling is confined to a single room with a few meters of cabling among servers and switches.
-In addition to the pure power saving benefits of Green Ethernet, backing off the transmit power on shorter cable runs reduces alien crosstalk, and improves the overall performance of the cabling system.
+In addition to the pure power-saving benefits of Green Ethernet, backing off the transmit power on shorter cable runs reduces alien crosstalk and improves the overall performance of the cabling system.

 Green Ethernet also encompasses the use of more efficient circuitry in Ethernet chips, and the use of offload engines on Ethernet interface cards intended for network servers.
-In April 2008, the term was used for switches, and, in July 2008, used with wireless routers which featured user-selectable off periods for Wi-Fi to further reduce energy consumption.
+In April 2008, the term was used for switches, and, in July 2008, used with wireless routers that featured user-selectable off periods for Wi-Fi to further reduce energy consumption.

-Green Ethernet was first employed on home products.
-However, low port counts mean that significant energy savings are not going to be made using this technology only in the home.
-Turning off existing devices when they are idle is likely to provide a more immediate saving.
-Projected power savings of up to 80 percent were estimated using Green Ethernet switches, translating into a longer product life due to reduced heat dissipation.
+Projected power savings of up to 80 percent were predicted using Green Ethernet switches, translating into a longer product life due to reduced heat.